Keyboard shortcuts

 • ~/.runloop/agents-wasm/my_agent/ crate with a stub src/main.rs.

-• Optional starter opening YAML under ~/.runloop/examples/openings/<name>.yaml if requested.
+• Optional starter opening YAML under the first writable openings search dir (for example, /var/lib/runloop/openings/<name>.yaml or ~/.runloop/examples/openings/<name>.yaml) if requested.

 2. Author